-Paul Sullivan heads underground to explore an immaculately preserved WWII bunker…
+Paul Sullivan heads underground to explore an immaculately preserved World War Two bunker…

 Most passengers passing through Gesundbrunnen S Bahn station don’t think twice about the door at the bottom of the stairs.
 Why should they?
 It’s a plain old door, indistinguishable from a normal private entrance or storage area.
 But if you opened the door you’d be face-to-face with bonafide Nazi history, in the shape of one of Berlin’s best-preserved war bunkers.

 The door is locked of course, but not inaccessible thanks to the (non-profit) Berliner Unterwelten society, who organise tours through a range of underground historical spaces in the city.

 Turn up at the society’s ticket kiosk (just inside the station) on one of their allocated tour days and you’ll soon find yourself on the other side of the mysterious time portal, enclosed in a concrete stairwell and surrounded by original Nazi-era signage bearing strange phrases like Männer Abort.

 ‘It means Men’s Toilet,’ explains Dominic, our affable, jocular guide, in near-perfect English.
 ‘The Nazis were not keen on using the French word toilette, nor the Anglo-American word WC, for obvious reasons.
 There was no German word, aside from Scheisse-Haus, which would have been too long to put on the walls.
 So they dug up this strange, archaic word, Abort‘.